- OIT Home

 - About OIT

-Did you know that the university's employee handbook, updated in March of 2009, states the following:
+Did you know that the university's employee handbook, updated in December 2011, states the following:

 "All University equipment, including cars, trucks, all computers, etc., is to be used for official business only and is not to be used for personal convenience or gain on campus, at home, or in any other location".